arthurs347/ai-task-manager-expo/README.md

 TODO (In order of priority):
-1. Use react-native-pager-view for dayheader swiping
+1. Add Task Editing capabilities
+1. Secure application and API's, use chatGPT to assist
+2. Add Zod
-2. Fix drag and drop for HabitItems on TimeSlots
+3. Refactor drag and drop logic
-3. Fix any errors in the app, console, typescript, and update dependencies
+4. Fix any errors in the app, console, typescript, and update dependencies
-4. Secure application and API's, use chatGPT to assist
 5. Add payment integration
-6. add depcheck -> remove unused dependencies